bbauska/W3Cx-1of5-CSS.0x/README.md

 Now that you know a bit more about how CSS is written, you will start to understand and notice more of the design elements as you navigate around the Web.

-In this module\'s style studies section, you learned some effective ways to style titles and buttons.
+In this module&#39;s style studies section, you learned some effective ways to style titles and buttons.
 You also learned about some design choices that make your titles and buttons not as effective\...

--   Titles shouldn\'t be overly styled.
+-   Titles shouldn&#39;t be overly styled.
 They should only have a few properties set to help them stand out from body text, but not too many otherwise they will be too busy.

 -   Buttons should send a clear message that they need to be interacted with.
-If a button doesn\'t show up as a rectangle, a user typically won\'t understand that it\'s a button.
+If a button doesn&#39;t show up as a rectangle, a user typically won&#39;t understand that it&#39;s a button.

 For this activity, please find a Web page that has either titles or buttons and discuss how effectively they are styled.
 In the discussion below, answer the following questions: